jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 You can, of course, request fewer threads than you have processors available.
 So, for example, on your octocore machine you might run SumTrees with only four parallel threads ("``-m 4``" or "``--multithreaded=4``").
 SumTrees will then not launch more than four threads.
-However, the actual number of processors used on the machine is dependent operating system and context: if your machine is otherwise idle, the operating system might decide to cycle the four threads through all 8 processors equally, while if you are doing something else at the same time that is computationally-intensive, the operating system might restrict those threads to 4 processors or even less.
+However, the actual number of processors used on the machine is dependent on the operating system and context: if your machine is otherwise idle, the operating system might decide to cycle the four threads through all 8 processors equally, while if you are doing something else at the same time that is computationally-intensive, the operating system might restrict those threads to 4 processors or even less.

 Another issue to consider is an even distribution of workload.
 Assuming that each of your input support files have the same number of trees, then it makes sense to specify a number of threads that is a factor of the number of input files.